brch-dot/simply-docker/README.md

 Demonstrate that your script works by running a ping between the two hosts for which you have created the rules.

-This project is conducted for a course in New Bulgarian Univeristy, signature TCMBO29 Introduction in Networking - part II.\
+This project is conducted for a course in New Bulgarian Univeristy, signature TCMBO29 Introduction to Networking - II.

 Lecturer: Dr. Nikolay Milovanov
 08.06.2024